Home Institution: Loyola University Chicago

 REU Mentor: Dan Frisbie

 Printed electronics show promise for cost savings in large-area applications such as televisions and solar panels because printing is an additive process.
 Expensive materials are only printed where they are needed in the device unlike traditional photolithographic methods where material is coated over the entirety of the device and then removed where it is not needed.
 A drawback of printed electronics is the poor resolution, limiting practical feature sizes to the order of 20 micrometers.
 To improve upon this limit, a novel technique has been developed called self-aligned capillarity-assisted lithography for electronics (SCALE).
 The SCALE process utilizes imprint lithography to mold a series of reservoirs linked to capillary channels into a UV curable polymer.
 Electronic inks are easily printed into relatively larger (10’s-100’s of μm) reservoirs where they flow along the capillary channel to their feature.
 Channels are engineered at different levels in order to properly inkjet-print the necessary materials into a multilayered device.
-Feature sizes on the micron and sub-micron scale have already been successfully produced; however, I will be using the SCALE process to engineer large millimeter sized features in order to verify that a wide range of size requirements can be employed in a single device.
-I expect that the SCALE process can successfully manufacture operable, larger-sized transistors.
+Feature sizes on the micron and sub-micron scale have already been successfully produced; however, I will be using the SCALE process to engineer large millimeter sized features for transistors that serve as a demonstration to high school students.
+This technique allows for easy device fabrication with which students can recognize all the components of a transistor and how they work to power the device.
+Understanding the device's functionality will be done through monitoring changes in resistivity and semiconductor color.

 Home Institution: Utah State University